marbl/ModDotPlot/README.md

 Each partition takes into account a fraction of its neighboring partitions k-mers.
 This is to avoid sub-optimal identity scores when partitons don't overlap identically.
 Default is 0.5, and the accepted range is between 0 and 1.
 Anything greater than 0.5 is not recommended.

-`-s / --sparsity <int>`
+`-m / --modimizer <int>`

-A higher sparsity value means less k-mers to compare, at the expense of lower accuracy.
-Modimizers are selected `0 mod s`, an inverse of the selected k-mer density.
-The default is `s = 2/Mbp` of sequence for fast performance without compromising accuracy.
-For example, on a human Y chromosome ~ 62Mbp, ModDotPlot will set `s = 124`.
-Interactive mode will automatically round up to the nearest power of 2, in order to make computations easier.
+Modimizer sketch size.
+Must be higher than window size `w`.
+A lower sketch size means less k-mers to compare (and faster runtime), at the expense of lower accuracy.
+Recommended to be kept > 1000.

 `-r / --resolution <int>`